This Long-Lost Character Just Came Back in a Big Way on Game of Thrones

 Gendry had been biding his time reluctantly forging weapons for the Lannisters and was all too happy to grab his war hammer — a callback to his father's signature weapon of choice — and head north.

 "Gendry played an important part in the lives of more than one main character in the show," explained showrunner Dan Weiss in the post-episode rundown.
 "It wasn't so much a question of whether to bring him back as it was how to bring him back.
-Given the relationship he had to Davos in season three and we ended up with a situation where Davos was the only Tyrion was going to get to King's Landing to do what he needed to do.
+Given the relationship he had to Davos in season three and we ended up with a situation where Davos was the only way Tyrion was going to get to King's Landing to do what he needed to do.
 We realized that Davos could either be sitting, waiting by the boat, twiddling his thumbs or he could go and look for the guy who ended up being almost like a surrogate son to him.
 His role just kind of took shape from there...He's not going to lie to Jon about who he is and especially when telling him the truth could help him be a part of things which is something he's probably wanted very much for the past three or four years."

 The sixth episode of Game of Thrones' seventh season airs Aug.
 20 at 9 p.m. on HBO.